-There were no significant restructuring charges incurred in the first quarter of 2015 or 2014.
+Restructuring charges increased to \$2 million in the second quarter of 2015 while minimal restructuring charges were incurred in the second quarter of 2014.
+The increase was primarily due to the restructuring of our Australian operations in the Refrigeration segment.
 For additional information on our restructuring activities, refer to Note 12 in the Notes to the Consolidated Financial Statements.